 What the woman at the house on Vacation Lane did not know – and what I did not tell her — is that there are other remnants of our life in that house.
 In addition to measurements of the children’s heights in the closet and the windows and the bookshelves we put in, I had replaced the baseboards in the house to get rid of all lead-based paint before we moved in.
 With my father-in-law helping me with the work, I had written my initials in magic marker on the back of every piece of new wood I installed.
 The baseboards were stapled to the wall with a nail gun and further secured with caulk.
 Hidden there against the wall, the initials will be protected from re-painting by later occupants, at least until the next time someone does a major renovation.

 Eventually, a new owner is going to paint over our children’s measurements in the bedroom closet.
 The cement on the back patio I built with my children is cracked and gray, and already some of the pebbles have come loose, the stones lost into the ivy on the hill.
 But, striving for a certain sense of permanence, or at least my best approximation of that permanence, I take satisfaction today in knowing that some day someone is going to discover those initials on the backside of the baseboards.
-He or she will wonder where I have been.
+He or she will wonder where I am now.

 More like this: